redis/docs/content/operate/rs/security/access-control/create-roles/create-db-roles.md

 1. Enter a descriptive name for the Redis ACL.
 This will be used to reference the ACL rule to the role.

 1. Define the ACL rule.
+For more information about Redis ACL rules and syntax, see the [Redis ACL overview](#redis-acl-overview).

     {{<note>}}
 The **ACL builder** does not support selectors and key permissions.
 Use **Free text command** to manually define them instead.